EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 			* If you want to keep a hold of a whole bunch of variables that relate to your whole game environment, then you could easily have a really good static class which hass all of these things listed int so that you can access it very easily, and there will be only one copy of it
+		2) Use a static instance variable inside the class with variables -
+			* Assign the script to the Instance, which then can also grant access to all of its public variables while inheriting from mono-behaviour
+			* Create an Instance property with get() and set(), to set the instance to the script or get the instance if exists or not
+			* It ensures that you've got proper memory management of values and data that are really global values and that you dont end up with multiple copies of them in memory